Naples Estate Planning Attorneys

 Our team at Lusk, Drasites & Tolisano can assist you with many types of estate planning tools and objectives, including:

-• Asset Protection and Wealth Preservation.
+- Asset Protection & Wealth Preservation.
 While Florida does not have an inheritance or estate tax, large estates may still be subject to federal estate taxes and other tax obligations when assets are transferred to beneficiaries.
 We can employ numerous wealth preservation strategies that seek to minimize the impact of these taxes.
 Our firm can also help you use planning tools to achieve asset protection.

-• Probate.
+- Probate.
 When someone passes away, their estate must be closed through the probate process.
 Probate is notoriously unpleasant and costly, which is why many estate planning tools are designed to help people avoid the bulk of it.
-We can assist families who need help navigating probate.
+We can assist families in Naples who need help navigating probate.

-• Wills and Trusts.
+- Wills & Trusts.
 In your will, you can specify who will inherit your assets, who will look after your minor children, and who will be responsible for settling your estate.
 Trusts can perform a variety of functions, including facilitating asset distribution without probate.

 Your estate plan is fluid and should reflect your current circumstances, meaning you should review your documents every time you experience a major life event.
 Examples include the birth of a child, a marriage, divorce, or moving to a new state.
 You should still look over your estate plan every few years even if you are confident nothing significant has changed.
 Our Naples estate planning lawyers will be here whenever you need us to help you make any necessary adjustments.

-If you need help updating your estate plan, do not hesitate to call (239) 908-4930 or contact us online.
+If you need help updating your estate plan, do not hesitate to call our Naples estate planning lawyers today at (239) 908-4930 or contact us online.

 Client Testimonials